sveinbjornt/ManDrake/README.md

 <img align="right" src="https://raw.githubusercontent.com/sveinbjornt/ManDrake/master/mandrake_icon.png" style="float: right; margin-left: 30px;" alt="ManDrake Application Icon">
 # ManDrake

-ManDrake is a native, open-source <a href="https://en.wikipedia.org/wiki/Man_page">man page</a> editor for OS X. It has `groff` syntax highlighting, `mandoc` syntax validation and shows a live-updating rendered preview of the man page during editing.
+ManDrake is a native, open source <a href="https://en.wikipedia.org/wiki/Man_page">man page</a> editor for OS X. It has syntax highlighting, `mandoc` syntax validation and shows a live-updating rendered preview of the man page during editing.

 Long story short, I was sick of writing man pages in an endless cycle of edit-view, edit-view so I decided to do something about it and made this editor.
 It's a bit rough around the edges, but it works really well for me.